 Goal Zero and Jackery are two popular brands in the power station category, so it’s only natural that I’ve made a review on Goal Zero Yeti 1500X vs Jackery Explorer 1500.
-I have used power generators of both during my camping trips and they have rarely disappointed me.
-High power output, sturdy construction and massive battery timing – that’s what I usually get from their power stations.
+I have used both power stations during my camping trips and they have rarely disappointed me.
+High power output, sturdy construction, and massive battery timing – that’s what I usually get from their power stations.

 In this article, I’m going to compare two of these brands’ flagship products – Goal Zero Yeti 1500X and Jackery Explorer 1500.
 Both these portable power stations have hit the market over the past 12 months, with Yeti 1500X preceding the arrival of Explorer 1500 by a whole year.

 Their staggered arrival dates mean I had already tested Yeti 1500X for a few months before Jackery unveiled Explorer 1500 at its March 2021 event.
 This means by the time I ended up trying Explorer 1500, its competitor had already set the bar for me.

 To sum up the differences between Jackery Explorer 1500 and Goal Zero Yeti 1500X for those who don’t have the time to read the full review, the Explorer 1500 is almost $400 cheaper, more than 10 lbs lighter, and has a slightly more powerful battery.
 While the Explorer 1500X has a higher surge capacity, more output ports (though only 1 more) and in some cases, can be charged faster.